TanStack/query/docs/src/pages/guides/query-keys.md

 // queryKey === ['todos', { type: 'done' }]
 ```

-### Query Keys are serialized deterministically!
+### Query Keys are hashed deterministically!

-This means that no matter the order of keys in objects, all of the following queries would result in the same final query key of `['todos', { page, status }]`:
+This means that no matter the order of keys in objects, all of the following queries are considered equal:

 ```js
 useQuery(['todos', { status, page }], ...)